eneko/eneko.github.io/projects/99-swift-problems/index.md

 cases, you learn more if you try to find your own solution.

 I have maintained the difficulties from the Scala and Prolog problems, as they should also apply to Swift.
+The problem numbers have also been preserved to match the originals, with a few exceptions where I have split the problems in multiple parts.

 Problems are divided in seven categories: